-Demand for block marble fell significantly in January 2020 as a result of travel restrictions placed on China, the principal buyers of the Company's block marble.
-The spread of the virus into Europe and the resulting impact on cross border travel and trade magnified this effect through 2020 and 2021.
-As travel restrictions have lifted the market for block marble continues to show weakness as a result of increased transport and fuel costs, and continued uncertainty in China.
-The Company elected to suspend production at the quarries during 2020 in order to keep operational cash flow neutral until the international block marble market returned to normality.
-Production at the quarries continues to be tightly managed, with quarries in use solely to meet known demand for blocks.
+Demand for block marble fell significantly as a result of travel restrictions placed on China, the principal buyers of the Company's block marble, since January 2020.
+The spread of the virus into Europe and the resulting impact on cross border travel and trade has magnified this effect.
+The Company elected to suspend production at the quarries during 2020 in order to keep operational cash flow neutral until the international block marble market returns to normality.
+Operations at the Prilep quarry were re-started in August 2020, and at Cervenillë in September 2020, prior to the normal winter stoppage.